In this tutorial we’re going to use Formspree for a hassle-free way of adding dynamic, flexible forms to your static websites.

 Making Your Form Secure

 Built into Formspree is a “honeypot” method of spam prevention.
-The honeypot technique is quite simple; you hide a field inside your form that users don’t see, but spambots do.
+The honeypot technique is as follows; you hide a field inside your form that users don’t see, but spambots do.
 The spambot will fill in the field, while users won’t.
 Any submission with this field filled in will be considered spam.

 You can use this technique by adding the following to your form: